baiken96/Stock-Market-Neural-Net-Predictor/README.md

 # Stock-Market-Neural-Net-Predictor

 This project demonstrates the use of a LSTM neural network to predict stock market performance for a specified number of business days in the future.
-The virtual environment settings are included, so this repository can be opened as a Pycharm project for convenience.

 The command to evaluate the performance of the model is: python testsuite.py fulldataset.csv goldstandard.csv (optional: "load")